Below are some of our most commonly asked questions. If the answer to your question is not listed, see our contact page for more info.

 Question: Who can lead a CRWM event group?

-Answer: We started out with a local wheelchair company that let us borrow a few used wheelchairs.
-Reach out through our contact page for further advice.
+Answer: Find a local wheelchair company in your area who can loan you a few used wheelchairs.
+Reach out through our contact page for further assistance.